 On Aug.
 24, the Department of Health and Human Services (HHS) issued its Interim Final Rule on Breach Notification for Unsecured Protected Health Information (referred to in this article as the HHS Rule).
-The rule, issued pursuant
+The rule, issued pursuant to the Health Information Technology for Economic and Clinical Health (HITECH) Act, requires HIPAA-covered entities to notify HHS and the affected individuals upon discovering a breach of unsecured protected health information (PHI).

 If a business associate of a covered entity discovers a breach of unsecured PHI, it must notify the covered entity so it can fulfill its own notice requirement.
 In each case, the discovery of a breach starts the clock running for notification.
 Notice must be given "without unreasonable delay," and in all events within 60 days, after discovery of the breach.
 The HHS Rule went into effect Wednesday.